mesg-foundation/engine/README.md

 # Community

-You can find us and other MESG users on [Discord](https://discordapp.com/invite/SaZ5HcE).
+You can find us and other MESG users on the [forum](https://forum.mesg.com).
+Feel free to check existing posts and help other users of MESG.

-Be sure to join, and don't forget to introduce yourself and your project if you have one.

-Please feel free to share useful articles in the #newsfeed channel.

 Also, be sure to check out the [blog](https://medium.com/mesg) to stay up-to-date with our articles.